 DAVE MOLYNEUX WITH NEW PASSENGER HARRY PAYNE, 30 YEARS AFTER FIRST TT WIN

-Manxman Dave Molyneux, the most successful sidecar driver ever in the history of the Isle of Man TT Races fuelled by Monster Energy, will again contest the two Sidecar Races in 2019.
+Dave Molyneux, the most successful sidecar driver ever in the history of the Isle of Man TT Races, will again contest the two Sidecar Races in 2019.

 The 17-time TT Race winner will line up on a new LCR Yamaha for the two three-lap races in June and will be partnered by Harry Payne for the first time.